 Employers in Wisconsin are required to provide workers with workers’ compensation insurance, which means that when a worker is injured or becomes severely sick while on the job in Brookfield, Wisconsin, he or she is entitled to workers’ compensation benefits during recovery.
 Under the Wisconsin Workers’ Compensation Act, injured or sick workers are provided with reasonable medical expenses, as well as compensation for lost wages due to their work-related injuries or illness.

 Workers’ compensation is a type of insurance that employers are generally required to purchase for their employees in Wisconsin.
 When a worker suffers a work-related injury or illness, the employee can file a workers’ compensation claim against the insurance provider for medical expenses and/or lost wages.
 Sometimes an employer or the workers’ compensation insurance company might dispute a worker’s claim.
-If that happens, you need an experienced workers’ compensation lawyer to advise you on what to do and how to proceed.
+If that happens, you need experienced Brookfield workers’ compensation lawyers who understand how to protect your rights.
+Our lawyers provide representation not only in Brookfield but also in surrounding areas such as Chicago, Palos Hills, Addison, Elmhurst, Lombard, and Cook County, ensuring that injured employees across the region have trusted legal support.

 What Employees Are Covered By Workers’ Compensation?